-13.13.
+10.13.
 Remote Terminal Time Tag Utility Register (0x004A)

 This 16-bit register is Read-Write and is fully maintained by the host.
 This register is cleared after $\overline{\text{MR}}$ pin master reset, but is not affected by assertion of RTRESET remote terminal software reset in the "Master Status and Reset Register (0x0001)".
-This register has two functions associated with the two free-running Remote Terminal Time Tag Counters:
+This register has two functions associated with the free-running Remote Terminal Time Tag Counter:

-13.13.1.RT Time Tag Counter Loading
+10.13.1.
+RT Time Tag Counter Loading

-When the RTTTA1-0 bits 9-8 in "Time Tag Counter Configuration Register (0x0039)" are written to 1-0, the value contained in the "Remote Terminal Time Tag Utility Register (0x004A)" is loaded into the "Remote Terminal Time Tag Counter Register (0x0049)".
+When the RTTTA1-0 bits 9-8 in "Time Tag Counter Configuration Register (0x0039)" are written to 1-0, the value contained in the RT Time Tag Utility Register (0x004A) is loaded into the "Remote Terminal Time Tag Counter Register (0x0049)".

-13.13.2.
+10.13.2.
 RT Time Tag Count Match Interrupts

 If the RTTTM interrupt is enabled in the "Hardware Interrupt Enable Register (0x000F)", then time tag "count match" interrupts are enabled.
-When enabled, the hardware RTTTM interrupt occurs when the free running "Remote Terminal Time Tag Counter Register (0x0049)" matches the value contained in the "Remote Terminal Time Tag Utility Register (0x004A)".
+When enabled, the hardware RTTTM interrupt occurs when the free running RT Time Tag Counter (0x0049) matches the value contained in the RT Time Tag Utility Register (0x004A).

-13.14.
+10.14.
 Remote Terminal Interrupt Registers and Their Use

-Section 9.5 on page 34 through Section 9.7 describe how the host uses three Hardware Interrupt registers, the Interrupt Log Buffer and the Interrupt Count & Log Address Register to manage interrupts.
+Section 9.5 on page 30 through Section 9.7 describe how the host uses three Hardware Interrupt registers, the Interrupt Log Buffer and the Interrupt Count & Log Address Register to manage interrupts.
 Three additional registers are dedicated to the RT interrupts.
 Comparable to the Hardware Interrupt register triplet, the RT has

-- A "Remote Terminal (RT) Interrupt Enable Register (0x0012)" to enable and disable interrupts - A "Remote Terminal (RT) Pending Interrupt Register (0x0009)" to capture the occurrence of enabled interrupts - A "Remote Terminal (RT) Interrupt Output Enable Register (0x0016)" to enable IRQ output to host, for pending enabled interrupts
+- A "Remote Terminal Interrupt Enable Register (0x0012)" to enable and disable interrupts - A "Remote Terminal Pending Interrupt Register (0x0009)" to capture the occurrence of enabled interrupts - A "Remote Terminal Interrupt Output Enable Register (0x0016)" to enable IRQ output to host, for pending enabled interrupts

 Each individual bit in all three registers is mapped to the same interrupt-causing event when the corresponding interrupt condition is enabled.
 Numerous interrupt options are available.
-At initialization, bits are set in the "Remote Terminal (RT) Interrupt Enable Register (0x0012)" to identify the interrupt-causing events which are heeded by the device.
+At initialization, bits are set in the "Remote Terminal Interrupt Enable Register (0x0012)" to identify the interrupt-causing events which are heeded by the device.
 Most RT applications only use a subset of available interrupt options.
-Interrupt-causing events are ignored when their corresponding bits are reset in the "Remote Terminal (RT) Interrupt Enable Register (0x0012)".
+Interrupt-causing events are ignored when their corresponding bits are reset in the "Remote Terminal Interrupt Enable Register (0x0012)".
 Setting an Interrupt Enable register bit from 0 to 1 does not trigger interrupt recognition for events that occurred while the bit was zero.

-Whenever a RT interrupt event occurs (and the corresponding bit is already set in the "Remote Terminal (RT) Interrupt Enable Register (0x0012)"), these actions occur:
+Whenever an interrupt event occurs (and the corresponding bit is already set in the "Remote Terminal Interrupt Enable Register (0x0012)"), these actions occur:

-- The Interrupt Log Buffer is updated. - A bit corresponding to the interrupt type is set in the "Remote Terminal (RT) Pending Interrupt Register (0x0009)".
-The type bit is logically-ORed with the preexisting register value, retaining bits for prior, unserviced RT interrupts. - RT Interrupt Pending (RTIP) bit 1 is set in the "Hardware Pending Interrupt Register (0x0006)".
-The RTIP bit is logically-ORed with the preexisting register value, retaining bits for unserviced hardware interrupts and the preexisting status of the MT interrupt pending bit (MTIP). - If the matching bit is already set in the "Remote Terminal (RT) Interrupt Output Enable Register (0x0016)", an IRQ output occurs.
+- The Interrupt Log Buffer is updated. - A bit corresponding to the interrupt type is set in the "Remote Terminal Pending Interrupt Register (0x0009)".
+The type bit is logically-ORed with the preexisting register value, retaining bits for prior, unserviced RT interrupts. - RT Interrupt Pending (RTIP) bit 2 is set in the "Hardware Pending Interrupt Register (0x0006)".
+If already set from a previous interrupt, the RTIP bit remains unchanged. - If the matching bit is already set in the "Remote Terminal Interrupt Output Enable Register (0x0016)", an IRQ output occurs.

-If the matching bit in the "Remote Terminal (RT) Interrupt Output Enable Register (0x0016)" was not already set (i.e., low priority polled interrupt), the host can poll the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" to detect the occurrence of interrupts, indicated by non-zero value.
-Reading the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" automatically clears it to 0x0000.
+If the matching bit in the "Remote Terminal Interrupt Output Enable Register (0x0016)" was not already set (i.e., low priority polled interrupt), the host can poll the "Remote Terminal Pending Interrupt Register (0x0009)" to detect the occurrence of RT interrupts, indicated by non-zero value.
+Reading the "Remote Terminal Pending Interrupt Register (0x0009)" automatically clears it to 0x0000.